 - Human Anatomy or Comparative Anatomy (strongly recommended)

 - Cellular Biology

 It is expected that all applicants will also have received a broad exposure to the humanities and social sciences.
 Additional courses that students have found helpful include fine arts, business, psychology, and communications.

 Dental Admission Test

 The Dental Admission Test is required of all entering students.
-Applicants may take the test, via computer, at a date and time of their choosing, but are encouraged to take the test no later than September prior to their anticipated enrollment for the following fall.
+Applicants may take the test, at a date and time of their choosing, but are encouraged to take the test no later than September prior to their anticipated enrollment for the following fall.
 After registering for the Dental Admission Test through the American Dental Association, applicants may contact a local testing center to schedule a test date.
-Further information may be obtained from pre-dental advisors, the School of Dentistry, or by writing the Division of Educational Measurements:
+Further information may be obtained from pre-dental advisors or by visiting the ADA website: https://www.ada.org.

 The School of Dentistry participates in the Associated American Dental Schools Application Service (AADSAS).

 Students are encouraged to initiate the application process during the summer or early fall to insure sufficient time for processing.
 Kentucky, out-of-state, and international residents are considered for admission.

 The Admissions staff and the Admissions Committee strive to recruit, admit, and retain a class that seeks to fulfill the goal of achieving the educational benefits of diversity.
 Workforce demands of the local, state and national levels may be considered.
 All applicants seriously considered for admission must participate in an interview.
 These individuals are provided information regarding the School’s goals, strengths, expectations, and student performance.
 Financial considerations are also discussed.
 Applicants meet with faculty and interact with students.